 Tips for Parents Booking Unaccompanied Minor Flights

-- Arrive early at the airport and remain until the flight has departed; stay reachable by phone.
+• Arrive early at the airport, stay until the flight departs, and remain reachable by phone.

 Key Terms and Conditions of the Hawaiian Airlines Unaccompanied Minor Policy